Skip to main content

 Example:

-// Delete old keys
+// Delete keys with prefix

 });

-// Delete inactive keys
+// Delete all keys for a specific user

-lastAccessedBefore: new Date(Date.now() - 90 * 24 * 60 * 60 * 1000),
+updatedBefore: Date.now() - 30 * 24 * 60 * 60 * 1000,

 });